 This causes the preamp to generate high frequency harmonic content that acts somewhat like an exciter to bring out more detail, particularly when the EQ is boosted.

 The end result depends on your playing dynamics.
 If you play with a light touch, you’ll likely only notice that the EQ range is very complimentary to the bass.
-(Particularly if you currently have TonePump or EMG preamp and have been struggling to get the sound right.)
+(Particularly if you currently have TonePump or EMG preamp and have been struggling to get the EQ dialed in to get that “vintage Spector” tone.)

 To be clear: it does NOT sound like a compressor.
-And it does not sound like an overdrive where you engage it and it completely sounds different.
-It’s a subtle difference (probably where there is so much discussion and debate over “the HazLab sound” online!) that highly depends on how dynamically you play.
+And it does NOT sound like an overdrive where you engage it and it completely sounds different.
+It’s a subtle difference (probably why there is so much debate over “the HazLab sound” online!) that highly depends on how dynamically you play.

 Your bass will still sound just like your bass: it’ll just have more bite and articulation.

-When paired with EMG pickups, the LHZ preamps turns the more affordable Spector® models from “great, but not quite a US Spector®” to being sonically equivalent to the high-end US models.
+When paired with EMG pickups, the LHZ preamp turns the more affordable Spector® models from “great, but not quite a US Spector®” to being sonically equivalent to the high-end US models.

-This is also why we have several international touring bassists using Euros, NS2000’s, Rebops, Legends, and Fortes with the LHZ on tour: They don’t have to risk taking their very expensive US models on the road AND they get the same performance and tone out of them.
+This is why several international touring bassists using Euros, NS2000’s, Rebops, Legends, and Fortes with the LHZ on tour: They don’t have to risk taking their very expensive US models on the road AND they get the same performance and tone out of them.

 The HazLabs preamp (that is only sold in the US basses) is definitely one of the variables that make the US models sound different than the European models, and the LHZ allows players to bridge that gap.